ahmedkamal6/PostsCRUD/README.md

 # PostsCRUD
-this project is for practicing and using Redux Toolkit and React Router also used

-technologies : React - ReactRouter - Redux toolKit - React Bootstrap
+this project is for practicing and using Redux Toolkit and React Router also used json server technologies : React - ReactRouter - Redux toolKit - React Bootstrap